 You guessed it.
 Chuck Huck was now wearing the pan of orange Jell-O and whipped cream all over his head.
 Needless to say, the war was on again.
 Only, now cakes and various other creamy delights had been added to the arsenal.

-And the Union didn’t get the deposit back for the hall.
+It should be noted that the Union didn’t get the deposit back for the hall.
 And there was never another UFCW sponsored Christmas party.
 That Christmas party was the first and last for the Union guys at Koos.
 It was the only Christmas Party.
 Ever.

 May you all have a Happy Holiday season and a very Merry and Blessed Christmas.
 Until next time…from the booth.